przemastro/cv/README.md

 > Dashboard of my 2020 achivements was created: https://github.com/przemastro/dashboard

 > My first mobile project.
 I have created my first Test Centre (Ask me for link).
-This was done for (Confidential) Finnish biggest company via Espeo Software
+This was done for Oikotie Finnish biggest company via Espeo Software.
+In fact Oikotie is just an app and now I think it is owned by Schibsted.

 > Added repository with documentation templates: https://github.com/przemastro/documentation-templates